 Dr. Luedke is a 2017 Nominee of the McClellan Endowed Teacher of Distinction Award in the College of Education and Professional Studies at the University of Wisconsin-Whitewater.

 Abbreviated Teaching Philosophy

 My courses are set-up in a way that students develop knowledge, skills, and tools to analyze, assess, and incorporate course content into their practice as scholar practitioners.
 Moreover, I seek to teach a critical perspective that equips students with the knowledge to name and challenge inequity when they see it (whether it be related to institutional policy, program development, or tacit practice).
-My philosophy on teaching focuses on three integral practices: exploration, active engagement, and inclusion.
-Each of these three practices allows students to explore and employ various ways of engaging with the course material throughout the semester.
 I work to create opportunities for students to apply research and theory to their current (and future) practice, and to their development of research projects.